-We developed a locally adapted method for SQ evaluation.
+We have developed a locally adapted method for SQ evaluation.
 Using the toolbox with farmers in NCN showed that it is practical, affordable, precise and relatively easy to interpret.
-The suggested toolbox combines participatory soil mapping with sand content and colour shades assessment.
-The toolbox fulfills the following conditions: (i) practical and easy to use under field

-20 conditions; (ii) relatively precise and easy to interpret; (iii) relatively economical; (iv) sufficiently sensitive to reflect the impact of soil use and management; (v) integrates physical, chemical and biological characteristics and processes, and (vi) be useful for estimating soil properties or functions that are difficult to measure.
+The suggested toolbox combines participatory soil mapping with sand content and colour shade assessment.
+The toolbox fulfils the following conditions: (i) it is practical and easy to use under field conditions; (ii) it is relatively precise and easy to interpret; (iii) it is relatively economical; (iv) it is sufficiently sensitive to reflect the impact of soil use and management; (v) it integrates physical, chemical, and biological characteristics and processes; and (vi) it is useful for estimating soil properties or functions that are difficult to measure.

-The combination of farmers' and technical assessment cumulates advantages of both systems of knowledge, specifically, the integrated long-term knowledge of the farmers (i.e. long-term productivity) and a short- (colour) and medium term (sand frac-

-25 tion) SO status assessment, sensitive to land management practices.
+The combination of farmers' and technical assessment cumulates advantages of both systems of knowledge - specifically, the integration of long-term knowledge of the farmers (i.e. long-term productivity) and a short- (colour) and medium-term (sand fraction) SQ status assessment, sensitive to land management practices.
 The toolbox can be used jointly by farmers and researchers from all fields of studies.

 The toolbox represents a step towards better SQ evaluation in NCN.
-While it is adapted to a restricted area, similar approaches can be used to develop SQ tools for areas where small-scale family agriculture represents large proportion of land use.
-The results strongly support the use of FFE as entry point to SQ assessment at the regional level, especially in semi-arid regions
+While it is adapted to a restricted area, similar approaches can be used to develop SQ tools for areas where small-scale family agriculture represents a large proportion of land use.
+The results strongly support the use of FFEs as an entry point to SQ assessment at the regional level, especially in semi-arid regions with high climatic variability and limited resources for SQ assessment.